Fulbright Scholar-in-Residence Program

 While the majority of proposals are in the humanities and social sciences, proposals in all disciplines are welcomed as long as the scholar brings an international and/or comparative perspective to the courses taught, and to the department/ institution.
 Non-traditional and interdisciplinary proposals have featured scholars in the fields of architecture, urban studies, international studies, environmental studies, women’s studies, journalism, performing and creative arts and other disciplines.
 Regardless of the discipline, it is encouraged to outline in the proposal how the scholar will add an international perspective to courses in their field and other programs on campus, particularly if proposing a scholar in disciplines such as business or the natural sciences.

 Preference is given to scholars who have not previously served as a Fulbright scholar and has not had opportunities to teach, study or conduct research in the United States for an extended period within the past five years.
-If you request a scholar with such recent experience in the United States, the proposal must give special justification (please check with IIE regarding questions about the eligibility of the scholar).
+If you request a scholar with such recent experience in the United States, the proposal must give special justification.
 Additionally, any named scholar should be mindful of any restrictions that may be tied to their prior U.S. visa (i.e., for J1, the 24-month bar).
+Reach out to IIE at sir@iie.org if you have questions about a proposed scholar’s eligibility.

 The individual scholar is expected to connect with the broader campus and with the surrounding community, not just the hosting department or academic center.
-The campus and community engagement piece should indicate: a) in what ways the scholar will engage with students, faculty, and staff across campus such as guest lecturing, student and faculty advising, interacting with clubs and organizations, committee service, camous events, etc., and b), what educational, social, cultural and business/professional organizations, activities and events in the community might be attractive to a Scholar-in-Residence and to which they can contribute.
-Some examples have included guest lecture series, film series from their home country, visits to local secondary schools, interaction with local media, etc. These should be resources where the scholar can learn from the community and where the community can learn from the scholar, on and off campus.
+The campus and community engagement piece should indicate: a) in what ways the scholar will engage with students, faculty, and staff across campus such as guest lecturing, student and faculty advising, interacting with clubs and organizations, committee service, campus events, etc., and b), what educational, social, cultural and business/professional organizations, activities and events in the community might be attractive to a Scholar-in-Residence and to which they can contribute.
+Some examples have included guest lecture series; film series from their home country; visits to local secondary schools; interaction with local media; etc. These should be resources where the scholar can learn from the community and where the community can learn from the scholar, on and off campus.
+See the Highlights section for examples of prior successful programmatic activities.

 Provide letters from civic, professional, social, and cultural community organizations, schools and school districts, and other groups or organizations expressing an interest in hosting the S-I-R for substantive public speaking engagements and other outreach activities, demonstrating support for the scholar.
 These letters can be addressed to the Fulbright S-I-R Review Committee or to your institution and will be uploaded directly into the application.

-There are two principal factors reviewers consider: (1) the benefits of the proposed program to the institution and (2) the quality of the program proposed, including the academic activities, other campus activities, community outreach activities, , professional enrichment opportunities for the scholar and the sustainable impact of the S-I-R’s presence.
+The primary factors reviewers consider are the potential impact and benefits of the proposed programmatic activities to the institution’s internationalization goals as evidenced by the academic activities, other campus activities, community outreach activities, professional enrichment opportunities for the scholar and the sustainable impact of the S-I-R’s presence and why Fulbright is the right partner to assist your institution in achieving those goals.
 Visit the Review Criteria tab for further details.

 While an institution may submit more than one application from different departments, only one proposal from the institution will be funded.
 We recommend applicants speak with their leadership to coordinate cross-departmental needs and efforts to submit a single application.
 An application from an institution proposing to host a scholar in two different departments simultaneously or for a semester each will be considered, provided that the scholar has the requisite experience and expertise.